close-dev-team/mobile-close-channel-sdk-ios/README.md

 `pod install --repo-update`

 * You are asked for your E-mail address and password.
-Make sure that you **enter the personal access token you created before as your password**
+Make sure that you **enter the personal access token you created before as your password**.
+If you did not create it yet, check [this](doc/binary_access.md)
 * When you have done all the above you can start using the CloseChannel framework in your code by simply importing it:

 ```swift